How are properties valued?

 In certain circumstances, valuations must be performed between general valuations.
 These are known as supplementary valuations.

 Supplementary valuations are required, for example, when properties are:

 - Physically changed (alterations, new construction or demolitions)

 Supplementary valuations bring the value of affected property into line with the general valuation of other properties within the municipality.
 Values are assessed at the date of the general valuation currently in use.

 Objecting to a valuation

 If a ratepayer disagrees with the valuations attached to their property, they may object to the valuations.

 Lodging an objection is a formal process contained in the Valuation of Land Act 1960.
-Ratepayers are required to complete the Notice of Objection Form and lodge it with Council within two months of the date of issue shown on the rate notice.
+Ratepayers are required to complete the Notice of Objection Form and lodge it with us within two months of the date of issue shown on the rate notice.